aminophen/endnotesj/README.md

-# endfootnotesj
+# endnotesj

-This bundle provides customized styles for endnote and footnote to be used with Japanese documents (pLaTeX2e and upLaTeX2e).
+This bundle provides customized styles for endnote to be used with Japanese documents (pLaTeX, upLaTeX and LuaLaTeX).

-## Character encoding

-All the package files contain ASCII characters only.

 ## Installation

-- *.sty -> $TEXMF/tex/platex/endfootnotesj
+- *.sty -> $TEXMF/tex/platex/endnotesj
-- *.tex, *.pdf -> $TEXMF/doc/platex/endfootnotesj
+- *.tex, *.pdf -> $TEXMF/doc/platex/endnotesj

 ## Repository